Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

 What are the income tax consequences of maintenance?

 Payment of maintenance is deductible by the party paying it and reportable by the party receiving it.
+But, as stated, this maintenance deduction ends for divorces entered on or after January 1, 2019

 Can maintenance be modified (changed)?

+Yes.
 The issue is whether there is a substantial change in circumstances.
 If so, maintenance award can be adjusted up or down, or totally terminated.
 In cases of termination of maintenance the issues include whether there is “resident, continuing conjugal cohabitation” [See the Gitlin Law Firm’s articles in this regard].
-Thus, unless the marital settlement agreement clearly states that the maintenance agreement cannot be modified, it is always modifiable on a substantial change in circumstances.
+Thus, unless the marital settlement agreement clearly states that the maintenance agreement cannot be modified, it is modifiable on a substantial change in circumstances.
 See the Gitlin Law Firm’s Q&A regarding modification of maintenance.